Dotnaught/vulture-feeds/README.md

-# This project has been superceded by [RSSputin] (https://github.com/Dotnaught/rssputin).
+# This project has been superceded by [RSSputin](https://github.com/Dotnaught/rssputin).

 # vulture-feeds